mallikatripathi/Dell-Hackathon-Website/Documentation/README.md

-## Additional Documentation

-In case of the team comes up with multiple solutions to the problem statement, irrespective of the implementation please document the same on a high level and upload the supporting documents (if any) in this section.
+## Application Code Description

+An overview of
+* Code components and their functionality
+* Data sources (if any)